of graduate employers say relevant experience is essential to getting a job with them

 Why should I choose this course?

-- WORK PLACEMENTS – Build invaluable professional work experience through a variety of placement opportunities – past students have worked with top-level football and rugby clubs and national teams
+• WORK PLACEMENTS – Build invaluable professional work experience through a variety of placement opportunities during your sports therapy course – past students have worked with top-level football and rugby clubs and national sports teams

-- ENRICHMENT – Enjoy a variety of industry trips including St George’s Park, Therapy Expo and King’s College London/Wembley Stadium, as well as our annual Sports Performance and Rehabilitation Conference
+• ENRICHMENT – Enjoy a variety of industry trips including St George’s Park and King’s College London/Wembley Stadium, as well as our annual Sports Performance and Rehabilitation Conference

-- SPECIALISE YOUR STUDIES – Choose from a range of optional modules to suit your career aims and undertake your own research project on a subject of your choice
+• SPECIALISE YOUR STUDIES – Undertake your own research project on a subject of your choice using state-of-the-art equipment in our clinics and Human Performance Centre.

 Our facilities

-Students on our sports therapy and massage courses have access to outstanding training facilities at University College Birmingham, with two purpose-built sports injury/massage clinics on campus where you can hone your practical skills.
-We also have a variety of other state-of-the-art sports facilities, including our new gym and Human Performance Centre and Laboratory.
+Students on our sports therapy university courses have access to outstanding training facilities at University College Birmingham, with two purpose-built sports injury/massage clinics on campus where you can hone your practical skills.
+We also have a variety of other state-of-the-art sports facilities, including our gym, Human Performance Centre and clinics.

 Course breakdown